Nelly Cheboi, who creates computer labs for Kenyan schoolchildren, is CNN's Hero of the Year - KTVZ

 “We’re so deeply honored to be here,” said actress and singer Sofia Carson, who perfomed a song with award-winning songwriter Diane Warren at the event.
 “Diane wrote this incredible anthem ‘Applause’ for those leading, surviving and fighting and tonight we dedicate this song and performance to our heroes.”

-Actor Aubrey Plaza introduced the first CNN Hero, Aidan Reilly, who launched his nonprofit while home from college during the early months of the Covid-19 pandemic.
+Actor Aubrey Plaza introduced CNN Hero Aidan Reilly, who launched his nonprofit while home from college during the early months of the Covid-19 pandemic.

 “From his pandemic couch, Aidan and his friends co-founded Farmlink Project,” Plaza said.
 The nonprofit connects excess food from farms across the US — food that would otherwise be wasted — to those who need it.
 “In just two years, he .. has moved more than 70 million pounds,” Plaza added.